Christmas in Paris,

 The decorations at the Galeries Lafayette department store on Boulevard Haussmann are so amazing that it deserves its own category.
 The entire building, already beautiful on a regular day, is transformed into a wondrous display like no other.
 It’s like walking through a sparkly magical most beautiful fairy tale setting.
 The Christmas tree inside, which soars up towards the magnificent glass dome, has a different theme every year and it never fails to be spectacular.

 Equally spectacular are the window displays on the street level of the store, which are best seen at night when they are lit up.
 Each display is an elaborate work of art and wonder, with unique themes and settings full of animated characters doing the most adorable and cutest things, full of personality and mischief.
-Make sure to catch the equally amazing window displays at the Printemps department store down the street also!
+Make sure to catch the equally amazing window displays at the Printemps department store down the street also.
+We easily spent over two hours just looking at these window displays!

-I’m going to go so far as to say that Galeries Lafayette alone is worth a visit to Paris in December!
+I’m going to go so far as to say that the displays at Galeries Lafayette alone is worth a visit to Paris in December!

 One of my absolute favorite things to do in Paris is sampling all the delicious food of course!
 Parisian chefs and bakers are second to none and seem to make everything, even a loaf of bread or an omelet, more elevated than anywhere else in the world.